 Interested in volunteering for the EOM Ministry?
 A schedule is developed every month, based on your availability.
 You may choose to participate in a weekend Mass or for Sunday Communion calls.
 You may enter the dates you are unavailable or check your assigned dates by clicking on the button labeled "Link to Ministry Scheduler" to the right.
 You will have to set up your own login using the email that the Church has on file for you.
 Mobile users may need to scroll down on their devices to find the link.

-Lectors serve in an extremely visible ministry when they proclaim the Word at every daily and weekend Mass.
+Lectors serve in an extremely visible ministry when they proclaim the Word at daily and weekend Masses.
 Lectors help us to hear the Word clearly and distinctly.
 Initial training is provided and can take up to one and a half hours.
 Comfort at public speaking and a desire to learn more about Scripture is helpful.
 The impact of God's message depends significantly on preparation, delivery and the conviction of the Lector.

 Interested in volunteering for the Lectors Ministry?
 A schedule is developed every month based on your availability.
 Further, you may enter the dates you are unavailable or check your assigned dates by clicking on the button labeled "Link to Ministry Scheduler" to the right.
 You will have to set up your own login using the email that the Church has on file for you.
 Mobile users may need to scroll down on their devices to find the link.

 If you are not afraid of speaking in front of large crowds and have a love of Scripture, consider becoming a Lector.